0%

 Growing since 2021 in the former railway tracks in front of Speicher XI, WARTEN/GARTEN

-memory of Bremen’s colonial narrative, once home to warehouses of goods arriving from
+the memory of Bremen’s colonial narrative, once home to warehouses of goods arriving

-overseas.
-Today, native and adventive plants grow together in this soil, carrying stories
+from overseas.
+Today, native and adventive plants grow together in this soil, carrying

-Design, Fine Arts and Digital Media within the seminar “To Listen is to Think: A Sound Archive
+Integrated Design, Fine Arts and Digital Media within the seminar “To Listen is to Think:

-for WARTEN/GARTEN”, developed together with PhD candidate Christian Rosales Fonseca at the
+A Sound Archive for WARTEN/GARTEN”, developed together with PhD candidate Christian Rosales

-University of the Arts Bremen, it became a space to gather and share what we have experienced
+Fonseca at the University of the Arts Bremen, it became a space to gather and share what

-together.
-We designed, curated and coded this page as an accessible extension of the garden,
+we have experienced together.
+We designed, curated and coded this page as an accessible extension

 The WARTEN/GARTEN Sound Archive is created and cared for by us, the students.
 It carries